Shoshoni language

-Shoshoni, also written as Shoshoni-Gosiute and Shoshone (/ʃoʊˈʃoʊni/ shoh-SHOH-nee; Shoshoni: soni' ta̲i̲kwappe, newe ta̲i̲kwappe or neme ta̲i̲kwappeh), is a Numic language of the Uto-Aztecan family, spoken in the Western United States by the Shoshone people.
-Shoshoni is primarily spoken in the Great Basin, in areas of Wyoming, Utah, Nevada, and Idaho.
+Shoshoni, also written as Shoshoni-Gosiute and Shoshone (/ʃoʊˈʃoʊni/, shoh-SHOH-nee; Shoshoni orthography: Sosoni' ta̲i̲kwappe, newe ta̲i̲kwappe or neme ta̲i̲kwappeh), is a Uto-Aztecan language from the Numic branch spoken in the Western United States by the Shoshone.
+Shoshoni is primarily spoken in the Great Basin in areas of Wyoming, Utah, Nevada, and Idaho.

-The consonant inventory of Shoshoni is rather small, but a much wider range of surface forms of these phonemes appear in the spoken language.
-The language has six vowels, distinguished by length.
-Shoshoni is a strongly suffixing language, and it inflects for nominal number and case and for verbal aspect and tense using suffixes.
-Word order is relatively free but shows a preference toward subject-object-verb (SOV) order.
+The phonemes of Shoshoni are few, but a wide range of allophones appear in the spoken language.
+The language has six vowels distinctions (including one that is underlyingly a diphthong), which are each also distinguished by length.
+Shoshoni is strongly suffixing, inflecting nouns for number and case, and distinguishes verbs for aspect and tense.
+Word order is relatively free, but shows a preference toward subject–object–verb word order order.

 The endonyms newe ta̲i̲kwappe and Sosoni' ta̲i̲kwappe mean "the people's language" and "the Shoshoni language", respectively.
-Shoshoni is classified as threatened, although attempts at revitalization are underway.
+Shoshoni is classified as threatened, although attempts at language revitalization are underway.

 Classification and dialects

-Shoshoni is the northernmost member of the large Uto-Aztecan language family, which includes nearly sixty living languages, spoken in the Western United States down through Mexico and into El Salvador.
-Shoshoni belongs to the Numic subbranch of Uto-Aztecan.
-The word Numic comes from the cognate word in all Numic languages for "person".
+Shoshoni is the northernmost member of the large Uto-Aztecan language family, with the Northern Shoshone living in the Snake River plain of southern Idaho.
+This family includes nearly sixty living languages, which are spoken in Western United States, are centered in Mexico, and have branches in El Salvador in the very northernmost part of South America.
+The homeland of its common ancestor was likely Aridoamerica, which includes parts of northern Mexico and the Southwestern United States.

+Shoshoni belongs to the Numic subbranch of Uto-Aztecan, which is associated with the historical Aridoamerica cultural region.
+The term Numic derives from cognates in all Numic languages denoting "person".
 For example, in Shoshoni the word is neme /[nɨw̃ɨ]/ or, depending on the dialect, newe /[nɨwɨ]/, in Timbisha it is nümü /[nɨwɨ]/, and in Southern Paiute, nuwuvi /[nuwuβi]/.

 Shoshoni's closest relatives are the Central Numic languages Timbisha and Comanche.
-Timbisha, or Panamint, is spoken in southeastern California by members of the Timbisha Shoshone Tribe, but it is considered a distinct language from Shoshoni.
-The Comanche split from the Shoshone around 1700, and consonant changes over the past few centuries have limited mutual intelligibility of Comanche and Shoshoni.
+Timbisha, or Panamint, is spoken in southeastern California near Death Valley by members of the Timbisha, but it is considered a distinct language from Shoshoni.
+The Comanche split from the Shoshone around 1700, and consonant changes over the past few centuries have limited the mutual intelligibility of Comanche and Shoshoni.

 Principal dialects of Shoshoni are Western Shoshoni in Nevada, Gosiute in western Utah, Northern Shoshoni in southern Idaho and northern Utah, and Eastern Shoshoni in Wyoming.
 The main differences between these dialects are phonological.